PanpanPianchoopat/Dentify-X/README.md

   <img src="public/assets/DentifyX-logo.svg" alt="Logo" height="65" />
 </div>
 <h2 align="center">AI-assisted Web Application</h2>
-<a href="https://dentifyx.netlify.app">Dentify-X</a> is integrated with AI models to detect and analyze impacted mandibular third molars in dental panoramic radiographs.
+<a href="https://dentify-x.vercel.app/">Dentify-X</a> is an AI-assisted web application aiming to help dentists identify appropriate difficulty level of impacted tooth extraction.
+From a panoramic dental radiograph, Dentify-X can suggest suitable professional level of dentist qualified to perform the operation.

 ## About the Project